FarronF/limerick-council-meetings/meetings/2024/10/21-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of The Metropolitan District of Limerick - 16th September 2024.md

 underway, aiming to gather input from a wide range of stakeholders.
 The outcome of this

-consultation process will shape the Action Plan, a draft of which is expected in the coming--- 14
+consultation process will shape the Action Plan, a draft of which is expected in the coming
+---
+14

 months.
 The approved Action Plan will focus on key issues identified and will be delivered